By Now (song): Music video

-A teaser for "By Now" was released in June 12, 2013.
+A teaser for "By Now" was released on June 12, 2013.
 The official music video debuted on July 12, at the Molson Amphitheatre in Toronto.
 It later premiered on August 1, via MuchMusic.
 The video ends the story of Ever After, tying all of the videos for "Haven't Had Enough", "Fallout", "Desperate Measures", and "Stutter" together.
 The video portrays Josh Ramsay getting caught up in his love for the leading female, Darla Taylor, and getting lost in the world of sex, drugs, alcohol, and stealing money from the rest of the band.
 The video also includes scenes of car chases, fighting, and murder.

 According to drummer Ian Casselman, the video was inspired by Romeo and Juliet and the 1993 film True Romance, stating they "tried to take a serious approach and make it look more like movie footage [...]
 It's a very artsy stab at it [and] it's not the typical fairy-tale story approach."
 Filmed in Las Vegas, the video was directed by Kyle Davison.